marzneshin/docs/content/docs/configuration/vpn-backends/xray.md

 ## Current Limitations
 - Xray fallbacks are not parsed from configurations
 - VLESS flow is only configurable for reality + tcp.
+- Xray logging should be configured to write into stdout. starting xray would block marznode otherwise.

 ## See also
 - [configuration documents](https://xtls.github.io/config/)